 The Big Malarkey Festival

-The Big Malarkey Festival is Hull's children's literature festival and will be back in East Park from 26 June - 30 June 2019.
+The Big Malarkey Festival is Hull's children's literature festival and is held annually in June.

 In 2017 Hull Libraries established a new children's literature festival, funded by the James Reckitt Library Trust and Hull UK City of Culture 2017.

 The festival was started with the intention to become an annual event in the Hull festival calendar that: